Thinking that video can only help your business if you have a big business with a big budget?

 There are other live video streaming apps out there such as Meerkat.
 However, the power that Periscope has with Twitter is huge.

-When getting ready to broadcast live on Periscope, simply click on the little Twitter icon indicating that you want to share on Twitter the scope you are about to do.
+To get ready to broadcast live on Periscope, click on the little Twitter icon indicating that you want to share on Twitter the scope you are about to do.

 Especially since Periscope is fairly new in the world of social media platforms and everyone is trying to get more followers on Periscope, it is great leverage to be able to share your scopes with your Twitter audience with the click of one button.